 - juice, soda, sweetened iced tea, and other sugar-sweetened drinks

 Keep in mind that not all of these foods are unhealthy.
-For example, fruits can be highly nutritious.
-Yet, they’re not optimal for anyone trying to manage their blood sugar levels by eating fewer carbs.
+For example, fruits are highly nutritious, but eating large amounts isn’t optimal for anyone trying to manage their blood sugar levels by eating fewer carbs.

-On a low carb diet, you should avoid foods like beer, bread, potatoes, fruit, and sweets.
+On a low carb diet, you should avoid or limit foods and beverages like beer, bread, potatoes, fruit, and sweets.

 Low carb diets have consistently been shown to lower blood sugar and improve other health markers in people with diabetes.

 At the same time, certain higher carb diets have been credited with similar effects.

 In a 12-week Korean study, a brown-rice-based vegan diet containing 268.4 grams of carbs per day (about 72% of calories) lowered participants’ HbA1c levels more than a standard diabetes diet with 249.1 grams of total daily carbs (about 67% of calories) (

-An analysis of 4 studies found that people with type 2 diabetes who followed a low fat, macrobiotic diet consisting of 70% carbs achieved significant reductions in blood sugar and other health markers (
+An analysis of four studies found that people with type 2 diabetes who followed a low fat macrobiotic diet consisting of 70% carbs achieved significant reductions in blood sugar and other health markers (

 However, it’s important to note that most of these diets weren’t directly compared with low carb diets, but rather with standard low fat diets often used for diabetes management.
 More research on these diets is needed.

 Studies suggest that certain higher carb diets may aid diabetes management.
-Still, research is needed.
+Still, additional research is needed.

 If you have diabetes, reducing your carb intake may be beneficial.